- Central location, close to South Beach shopping and nightlife

 With orange umbrellas and walkways made out of sand, The Royal Palm makes its stretch of public beach feel exclusive.

 The hotel sits right on the beach, which is easily accessed by walking past the first-floor pool area.
 The beach is part of a huge, busy stretch of public Miami Beach, but The Royal Palm does its best to make its sand feel exclusive.

 Beach snacks and beverages are available from the poolside restaurant, Florida Cookery, or the pool bar.
 Guests can also receive a free welcome basket with aloe, fresh fruit, and two bottles of water to enjoy at their lounge chair.

-Umbrellas and chairs are available for free, but shaded cabana beds cost extra.
-Paddleboards, boogie boards, and bicycles are also available (the cost is covered by the daily beach fee).
+Shaded cabana beds cost extra, as do paddleboards and umbrellas.
+Beach chairs and bicycles are also available (the cost is covered by the daily beach fee).
 The sand is soft and generally clean, with the exception of some dried kelp and seaweed at the waterline.